6 Types of Cell Tower Leases

-Steel in the Air has served over 3,000 clients and reviewed over 8,000 wireless leases.
-Since the wireless telecom industry is a fairly new market, we find that many of our clients are less than sufficiently informed about industry dynamics, their rights as property owners, or the fact that there are several types of wireless leases.
+Steel in the Air has served over 4,000 clients and reviewed over 13,000 wireless leases.
+Since the wireless telecom industry rarely publicizes information on their cell site leases, we find that many of our clients are less than sufficiently informed about industry dynamics, their rights as property owners, or the fact that there are several types of wireless leases.
 In an effort to be a valuable public resource, we wrote this page to bring some light to the different types of leases.

 When you think of a cell tower lease, you are probably thinking of what we refer to as a ground lease.
 This is the lease agreement between the property owner and the company (wireless carrier or tower company) that erects the tower on the property.
 The ground lease specifies the actual territorial boundaries that will be utilized when erecting the tower and usually includes and access and utility easement to and from the lease area.
 This initial ground lease is extremely important as it contains many variables other than just lease rate (such as lease size, permitted use, and length of term) that set the stage for future possibilities, and income at the site.
 The below is an example of a survey showing a 100’x100’ ground lease with a 20’ wide non-exclusive access and utility easement (tower location is shown the triangle in the middle of the lease area).